Kishlay222/Book-Record-Management/README.md

 # kishlay kumar singh

-This is a book record management
+This is a book record management...

 # Routes and Endpoints

-endpoints are the channel through which we can communicate ex- /user
+Endpoints are the channel through which we can communicate ex- /user

 ## /users